awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-terminate.md

 Terminates the running environment so that you do not incur charges for unused AWS resources\.

+Using the `--all` option, deletes the application that the current directory was initialized to using [`eb init`](eb3-init.md)\.
+The command terminates all environments in the application, terminates the application's [application versions](applications-versions.md) and [saved configurations](environment-configuration-savedconfig.md), and then deletes the application\.

 If the root directory contains a `platform.yaml` file specifying a custom platform, this command terminates the running custom environment\.

 **Note**